mir-dataset-loaders/mirdata/docs/source/contributing.rst

 Where ``dataset`` is the name of the module of the dataset you added.
-The ``-s`` tells pytest not to skip print statments, which is useful here for seeing the download progress bar when testing the download function.
+The ``-s`` tells pytest not to skip print statements, which is useful here for seeing the download progress bar when testing the download function.

 This tests that your dataset downloads, validates, and loads properly for every track.
 This test takes a long time for some datasets, but it's important to ensure the integrity of the library.